unchiuwu/unchiuwu/README.md

-Currently in my second year of B.Tech Computer and Communications Engineering I like programming and stuff lol
+Second year in B.Tech Computer and Communications Engineering with honours in Data Science and Emerging Analytics